Skip to main content

 HTTP multiplexing is a feature that allows a web client to use a single TCP connection for all requests to the server.
 This feature reduces the load on the web server by establishing a single connection over which requests and responses are sent in parallel.
 Each fragment is associated using special built-in meta-data, which provides the ability to correctly process multiple unrelated HTTP or HTTPS requests in different order on the same connection.
 Moreover, responses are received as they are ready, hence heavy requests will not block processing and delivery of simpler objects.

-For example, if users' web browsers are only compatible with HTTP 1.0, which does not implement this feature, enabling HTTP multiplexing can improve performance between the web server and the FortiGate.
+For example, if users' web browsers are only compatible with HTTP 1.0, which does not implement this feature, enabling HTTP multiplexing can improve performance between the web server and the FortiGate unit.

 Persistence is a parameter that stores and tracks session data to ensure that a user connects to the same server each time they make a request that is part of the same session or subsequent sessions.
 HTTP cookie persistence uses embedded cookies to ensure persistence.